Links

 • accAddress is the address to which the L1 token of the dYdX Chain should be minted.
 This field is an arbitrary value provided by the caller of the function.

 • data is additional arbitrary data that the caller provides.
 This field can be used to signal additional intent.
 For example, it can be used when migrating funds from a treasury to indicate that the funds should not go to a normal end-user account and instead should be bridged to a module account.
-It could also be used for pre-genesis bridging to indicate which validator to stake to in genesis.

 Locked Tokens Transfer Restrictions